swcarpentry/git-novice/10-open.md

 > There are many new ways to publish code and to make it citable.
 One
 > way is described [here](https://guides.github.com/activities/citable-code/).
 > Basically it's a combination of github (where the code is) and zenodo (the
-> repository, creating the DOI).
+> repository creating the DOI).
 Read through this page while being aware
 > that this is only one of many ways to making your code citable.